MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

   Including ipv6hint and ipv4hint will reduce the performance impact of this case.

-* If only not all CDNs publish HTTPS records, clients will sometimes receive NODATA for HTTPS queries (as with cdn3.svc3.example above), and thus no echconfig, but could receive A/AAAA records from a different CDN which does support ECH.
+* If not all CDNs publish HTTPS records, clients will sometimes receive NODATA for HTTPS queries (as with cdn3.svc3.example above), and thus no echconfig, but could receive A/AAAA records from a different CDN which does support ECH.
 Clients will be unable